agra-uni-bremen/guix-symex/README.md

 * [angr]: A Python framework for symbolic execution of software in binary form.
 * [BINSEC]: Binary-level symbolic execution platform.
 * [SymEx-VP]: Symbolic execution of [RISC-V] binaries with support for [SystemC] hardware models.
+* [BinSym]: A symbolic executor for [RISC-V] binaries which uses a formal model of the RISC-V ISA.

 More packages will be added in the future.
 Furthermore, patches adding additional additional symbolic execution engines are more than welcome.